GoogleCloudPlatform/cloud-foundation-fabric/modules/dns/README.md

 | type | The DNS zone type. |  |
 | zone | DNS zone resource. |  |
 <!-- END TFDOC -->

-## Requirements

-### IAM Roles

-The following roles must be used to provision the resources in this module:

-- Storage Admin: `roles/dns.admin`

-### APIs

-A project with the following APIs enabled must be used to host the resources of this module:

-- Google Cloud DNS API: `dns.googleapis.com`

-## DNSSEC

-For DNSSEC configuration, refer to the [`dns_managed_zone` documentation](https://www.terraform.io/docs/providers/google/r/dns_managed_zone.html#dnssec_config).